exolever/openexo-wallpapers/README.md

 - Add the new image to folder openexo-wallpapers/images
 - Ejecute ./generate.sh about this repository

-Note: You must put only images with jpg or png format.
+Note: You must put only images with jpg format.